silky/public_or_perish_talk/bam.md

 The key idea is to write explanations with the code that accompanies their implementation.
 This is naturally applicable to papers insofaras they almost entirely consist of explanations, and no implementations.

+There are several Haskell books on Mathematics that use this technique, for example,

+***---- Click ----***

+this is actually a blog post (that will later become a book).
+But the code for the blogpost is actually a *Haskell program*, that can be run on your computer.

 Mathematica - probably software everyone here is familiar with - adopts this idea in a ambitious way.
 To refresh your memory, a very basic example is this.